-While the exact course of your disease can’t be predicted, 85 percent of those with MS have relapsing-remitting multiple sclerosis (RRMS).
+While the exact course of your disease can’t be predicted, the National MS Society reports that 85 percent of people with MS have relapsing-remitting multiple sclerosis (RRMS).
 RRMS is characterized by a relapse of symptoms followed by a period of remission that can last months or even years.
 These relapses are also called exacerbations or flare-ups.

-There’s currently no cure, but there are many effective medications available to treat MS. The three main goals for treatment are to:
+There’s currently no cure for MS, but there are many effective medications available.
+Your treatment options depend in part on whether you receive a diagnosis of primary progressive or relapse-remitting MS. In either case, the three main goals for treatment are to: